Friends and family have shared their relationship to show their support.

 We would like to offer our sincere support to anyone coping with grief.
 Enter

 your email below for our complimentary daily grief messages.
 Messages run for up to one year and you

 can stop at any time.
 Your email will not be used for any other purpose.

-1 Tree, Flower, or Condolence has been shared with support of Subash's family - View on Tribute Wall
+74 Trees, Flowers, or Condolences have been shared with support of Maryrose's family - View on Tribute Wall

 Maryrose Fealey, 27, passed away on Tuesday, January 30, 2024.
 She was welcomed into this world by her loving family on March 25, 1996.
 She was raised and educated in the close-knit 2.5 mile square community of Somerville, NJ.

 A 2018 graduate of Rutgers Business School, Maryrose was a Logistics Management Specialist who focused on logistics, decentralization, material and supply chain management.
 A former federal employee for the Naval Surface Warfare Center (NSWC), she had taken a break from her profession to focus on her life’s mission work as she called it.

 Maryrose was many things – a visual artist, anti-drug activist, entrepreneur, champion of the underdog, philanthropist, encourager, writer, and logistician.
 Recently, she was enjoying her weekend work at Roman Jewelers in Bridgewater.
 Friends and family often described Maryrose as a “light” in the room or in their day whenever they spoke of her.
 Her signature bright smile was unforgettable.
 She was one to ‘show up’ and to be supportive, bringing positive energy, willingness, and kindness to any task at hand.